What To Do After A Car Crash

-If you are in an accident at night, be careful of exiting your vehicle.
+If the crash occurs at night, be careful exiting your vehicle.
 Use a flashlight to help drivers see your position outside of the car.
 Avoid walking close to the road.

 Involving the police can be stressful, but it’s necessary to seek damages.
 The police are required for any accident in Florida with over $500 of damages or injuries.
 Not only can they ensure that the scene is protected and keep traffic moving smoothly around you, but they can also file a police report.
 This report is required by most insurance companies to process any claims for car accidents.

 The police will gather evidence for their report, but it’s important to have your own record as well.
-Take notes, including writing down your recollection of the events, and take photos of the accident.
-Ensure that you gather the names of anyone present for future reference.
+Take notes, including writing down your recollection of the events, and take photos of the accident scene, including stop signs, skid marks on the road, and weather conditions.
+Make sure you gather the names of anyone present for future reference.

 This is the step most people think to do first at the scene of a car accident thanks to television.
 However, it shouldn’t be a priority over calling the police.
 Get the full name, identification, telephone number, address, and license plate number of the other party involved in the accident.

 Try to get witness information as well.
-This is important for Fort Lauderdale car accident lawyers to have when they build your case later.
+This will help your Fort Lauderdale car accident lawyer later when they build your case.

 Report the accident to your insurance company as soon as possible.
 Many policies require specific information that you’ll need to gather.
 Your insurance may also have suggestions for covered treatment or follow-up processes that you’ll need to be aware of.

-10. Contact a Fort Lauderdale Car Accident Lawyer.
+7. Contact a Fort Lauderdale car accident lawyer

 Don’t try to do everything yourself.
 Get someone who knows the laws and can protect your rights to be on your side.
 At Lytal, Reiter, Smith, lvey & Fronrath, we make sure you only have to focus on your recovery while we get your compensation for you.